IAskarov/IAskarov/README.md

 <br>

 ### ✨ About me in 30 seconds ✨
-* 🎓 Moscow Institute of Physics and Technology:
+* 🎓 Moscow Institute of Physics and Technology **2022-2024**:
-- Master's degree:- Artificial Intelligence and Interdisciplinary Research **2022-2024**;
+- Master's degree: - Artificial Intelligence and Interdisciplinary Research;
-* 🎓 South Ural State University:
+* 🎓 South Ural State University  **2015-2020**:
-- Degree of specialization:  - Economic security **2015-2020**;
+- Degree of specialization: - Economic security;

 <p><i> I am a Master's student of Artificial Intelligence and Interdisciplinary Research at the Moscow Institute of Physics and Technology.
 I support Emerson information systems in the top fortune 500.